yahsinhuangtw/le_projet/src/consensus.md

 At first glance, more stake seems more secure.
 But the system also pays validator rewards for their service.
 The system is parameterized to reward stock market equivalent yields for X stake amounts.
 Yields decrease when stake size exceeds desired levels and increase when stake size is lower.

-## Performance

-We want chains finalized as quickly as possible with maximum validators.
-What prevents this?

-The bottleneck is signature verification.
-To tally validator votes, the system must verify digital signatures, creating tradeoffs between validator size and finality time.

-More validators mean more signatures to tally.
-How do you limit validator size?
-Raise minimum deposit requirements.
-The 32 ETH requirement is high, but chosen so that even converting all outstanding Ether to validators, the system retains processing capacity.

-More efficient signature schemes would reduce finality time or deposit requirements.

-Once signature verification is resolved, network propagation speed becomes the next bottleneck, determining slot time and chain limitations.

 ## Conclusion